mosdevss/tinysystem/README.md

 What's up fellas?
-What are we saying about this?
+What are we saying about this?'\
+Are we there yet?